Tawfiqh/ML-Model-Comparison/README.md

 Which models to try (from sklearn):
-- Linear regression
+- linear regression
+- KNN
-- K-nearest neighbours
+- Decision Tree
-- Random-Forest
+- Random forest
-- Decision-tree regressor
+- SVM

 We should have a base class that we call.
 Get the results and then put the results in a dataframe.